yh100002/EnrollmentSystem/README.md

 >> - docker network create esnetwork --driver=bridge
 >> - docker-compose up 'on the same folder of branch root'
 >> - Elasticsearch and Kinbana will be downloaded and run.
-> - After running Docker,Kibana,Elasticsearch, mssql linux rabbitMQ, you can run the main service module 'Web', 'Command.API' and 'Query.API' by running 'dotnet run'
+> - After running Docker,Kibana,Elasticsearch, mssql linux rabbitMQ,
+you can run the main service module 'EnrollmentApi' and 'EnrollmentApi.Consumer' by using 'dotnet run'
-> - After that, you can go to 'SPA' and run 'ng serve' and open 'http://localhost:4200'
+> - After that, you can go to 'Enrollment-SPA(50% progress)' and run 'ng serve' and open 'http://localhost:4200'
 > - Thats it!

 - How To Use